-I have been in training with Ellyn Bader & Peter Pearson since attending their first workshop in Sydney in March 2009.
+I first trained with Ellyn Bader & Peter Pearson in Sydney in March 2009.
+Over the next 5 years I completed their Level 1 & Level 2 training in the Developmental Model of Couples Therapy.
 Their comprehensive approach to working with couples integrates the following four aspects: Attachment theory, Differentiation theory, Developmental theory & Neuroscience.

 For more than 20 years, Dr. Ellyn Bader and Dr. Peter Pearson have been helping couples resolve issues and create strong, loving relationships.
 Their methods can help you and your partner overcome your difficulties and evolve both as lovers and friends.
 Known worldwide through their pioneering work in couples therapy, they are the founders of The Couples Institute in Menlo Park, California.
 They are frequently invited to speak at major conferences and to conduct training in the psychological treatment of couples throughout the world.
 Their book on couples therapy for professionals is used in graduate schools across the USA.

 In addition to their professional collaboration, they are married to each other, bringing even greater insight into the work they do.
 They will educate, enlighten and entertain you with the challenges they have faced as a couple, and how they overcame them to build a strong marriage.

 Ellyn and Peter are the authors of “Tell Me No Lies”.
 This book tells you how to face the truth and build a loving marriage.
 They also wrote “In Quest of the Mythical Mate”, a textbook for couples therapists that is now in its 16th printing.
 This book introduced the Developmental Model of Couples Therapy and won the Clark Vincent Award from the California Association of Marital & Family Therapists for its outstanding contribution to the field of marital therapy.